Nutrition-sensitive Fish Agri-food Systems in Zambia Workshop

 - A discussion on future scaling-up opportunities for Zambia and Sub-Saharan Africa.

-The event provides an excellent platform for increased engagement and discussion around improved and safe nutrition for all participating stakeholders and implementing partners, including the Government of Zambia, CGIAR centers, UN agencies, and different international and non-governmental research institutions and not-for-profit organizations in Zambia and Africa.
+The event provided a platform for increased engagement and discussion around improved and safe nutrition for all participating stakeholders and implementing partners, including the Government of Zambia, CGIAR centers, UN agencies, and different international and non-governmental research institutions and not-for-profit organizations in Zambia and Africa.

 Victor Siamudaala (firstname.lastname@example.org)